Each payment experience you make as a consumer—mortgage, credit card, and car payments, to name a few—could show up on your personal credit report.

 Why does the SBFE matter to my business?

 If you apply for credit or financing with a financial institution or company that is an SBFE member, chances are they will purchase a credit report that includes SBFE data provided by other members.
 If you’ve paid on time, this business credit history can help your business get approved for financing.
+If you have bad business credit history, you may not be eligible for the best/lowest rates.
 You may be eligible for attractive options such as small business bank loans or equipment leases.
+(Learn more about how to report to business credit bureaus)

 What information does the SBFE have on my business?